AliRaxa143/QR-Code-Scanner/README.md

 4. Commit your changes and push them to your forked repository.
 5. Submit a pull request, explaining your changes and the rationale behind them.

-## Contact

-If you have any questions or encounter any issues, please contact [mujeebkhan1831@gmail.com].
-We appreciate your feedback and support!